lanj/MDX-CrowdParking/README.md

 * To give the user access to parking information through crowd sourced data.
 * Develop web application as platform to provide information .
 * Use open-source technology and Mash-up technology to make it available to users.
-* Evaluation of the project by comparing the project with similar technology currently on market.
+* Evaluation of the project by comparing the project with similar technology on market.